2020-08-05

 sexp-grammar explicitly allows breaking changes in

-recursion-schemes… Sigh… But, thanks to cabal.project
+recursion-schemes… Sigh… But, thanks to cabal.project, we can just set an

 additional constraint, that recursion-schemes should not use the newer version: